 We own and manage a number of car parks around the National Park, as do local councils and other independent providers.
 Income from our car parks goes directly towards our work to keep the Yorkshire Dales a special place, including maintaining footpaths and conserving our wildlife.
-Our car parks Aysgarth FallsBuckdenClaphamGrassingtonHawes (Dales Countryside Museum)Horton-in-RibblesdaleKettlewellLinton FallsMalhamStainforth All our car parks have toilets including a toilet with RADAR facilities with the exception of Linton Falls.
+Our car parks Aysgarth FallsBuckdenClaphamGrassingtonHawes (Dales Countryside Museum)Horton-in-RibblesdaleKettlewellLinton FallsMalhamStainforth Toilets Toilets are open, and remain open 24-hours a day.
+Please note that there is a charge of 20p for use of our public toilets in Grassington car park, the toilet with RADAR facilities is free of charge.
+All our car parks have toilets including a toilet with RADAR facilities with the exception of Linton Falls.
 Purchase RADAR keys from the Disability Rights UK website.
 Please park responsibly, within marked bays if they exist, keeping away from verges and leaving enough room for manoeuvre.
-Please note that there is a charge of 20p for use of our public toilets in Grassington car park, the toilet with RADAR facilities is free of charge.
 If you need to report any problems or issues in relation to the above list of car parks or toilet facilities managed by the Authority, please contact us.
-Car parking charges (valid until 31 March 2020 for long stay, and until 20 April 2020 for daily charges) All car parks are pay and display.
-Charges apply to all users including blue badge holders.
-Daily charges are valid between 6am and midnight and are non-transferable between vehicles or car parks.
-Cars/Minibus (up to 16 passengers) £2.50 for up to two hours£4.50 for over two hours Long stay tickets Tickets are non-transferable between car parks – permits overnight parking for unoccupied vehicles.
-24 hour ticket – £5.0048 hour ticket – £7.50 Weekly tickets Weekly tickets can also be purchased from ticket machines at a cost of £15.00.
-Valid for all YDNPA car parks and Richmondshire District Council car parks.
-Parking for blue badge holders Please note that parking charges apply to all users including blue badge holders Car parking charges (after 14 April 2020 for daily charges, after 31 March 2020 for long stay) We are increasing our prices in April 2020 for the first time in five years.
-This is only a slight increase and all of the money goes to maintaining public rights of way and ensuring that our national park remains a special place.
-Cars/Minibus (up to 16 passengers) £2.70 for up to two hours£4.80 for over two hours Annual passes for residents and regular visitors If you are a resident of the National Park (or a regular visitor) you may wish to purchase an annual permit.
-The following charges will be made: Residents / Visitors / non-residents – £50 per annum (it may also be possible to purchase a permit for a shorter period) Business Pass (for local businesses that don’t have enough parking spaces) – £85 per annum up to maximum of 5 passes (not transferable between different car parks) Annual passes can currently only be obtained online and are valid from 1 April 2020 to 31 March 2021.
-Due to Coronavirus outbreak please be aware there may be some delay in delivery and processing of these passes so existing passes will be valid if a new one has been ordered.
-Revised March 2020 Annual Camping and overnight occupation of vehicles Overnight occupation of vehicles is prohibited in all National Park Authority-owned car parks.
+Car parking charges We increased our prices in April 2020 for the first time in five years.
+This modest increase will help us to continue maintaining public rights of way and ensuring our national park remains a special place.
+Cars/Minibus (up to 16 passengers) £2.70 for up to two hours£4.80 for over two hours Long stay tickets Permit overnight parking of unoccupied vehicle 24 hours £5.0048 hours £7.50 7 day ticket £15.00 – Valid in all National Park Authority and Richmondshire District Council car parks Annual passes for residents and regular visitors If you are a resident of the National Park (or a regular visitor) you may wish to purchase an annual permit.
+The following charges will be made: Residents / Visitors / non-residents – £50 (valid until 31 March 2021) Business Pass (for local businesses that don’t have enough parking spaces) – £85 (valid until 31 March 2021) up to maximum of 5 passes (not transferable between different car parks) Please note that Annual passes can currently only be obtained online and are valid from 1 April 2020 to 31 March 2021.
+Due to the Coronavirus outbreak please be aware there may be some delay in delivery and processing of these passes so existing passes will be valid if a new one has been ordered.
+Purchase your Annual Pass online now.
+Revised May 2020 Camping and overnight occupation of vehicles Overnight occupation of vehicles is prohibited in all National Park Authority-owned car parks.
 Camping and overnight occupation of motorhomes is also prohibited.
 Gritting Statement The YDNPA is responsible for the management of ten public car parks in the National Park.
 The Authority provides public car parks to assist the public to enjoy the National Park.
 It manages and maintains the car parks in a manner that enables, as far as possible, and within the resources available, the safe movement of vehicles and pedestrians.
 The car parks will remain open throughout icy and winter conditions, however they will not be gritted or cleared of snow.
 The decision on whether to use the car park rests with the public.
 In order to assist the public assess the situation at any given time, each car park will display a standard ‘ice hazard’ highways warning sign together with the following information within the car park threshold sign: ‘Car park and paths not gritted, please take additional care’ The Authority reserves the right to close a car park as a result of extreme events.
 Revised: December 2017 Give your car a break Why not help the environment and have a carefree day out without your car?
 Much of the National Park is easily explored by bus, train, bike or boot.
 Take a look at our Travel information page.
 Dark Sky Discovery The car parks at Buckden, Malham and Hawes are designated as Dark Sky Discovery sites, car parking charges at these sites do not apply between the hours of 7pm and 6am if you are using the car park for stargazing purposes.